 “Sure.
 I’m just kidding.
 Sex is sex.”

 “The ladies here can be divided into two groups, those who give and those who get.
-See the ones standing by the stairs?” he points toward the back of the club, where a bouncer is standing by the stairs.
+See the ones standing by the stairs?” he points toward the back of the club, where a bouncer is guarding the stairs.
 “They’ll do anything to get upstairs.
 I’ll introduce you to the bouncer.
 Then the ladies will be all over you.”

 “So they’re the ones who want to get.”